Deyht/CIANNA/README.md

 #############################################################

 There is currently no tutorial on how to use either the main C code or the Python interface.
-Users may have be given specific instructions by the author, or should have a good C (and CUDA) knowledge to figure out how to use the framework by themselves.
+Users could have be given specific instructions by the author, or should have a good C (and CUDA) knowledge to figure out how to use the framework by themselves.

 This framework take into account for various modern neural network optimizations.